Fujifilm X20 vs Olympus E-M5 III

 It is notable that the E-M5 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X20 does not provide wifi capability.

 The E-M5 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the X20 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X20 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X20 was succeeded by the Fujifilm X30.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X20 and E-M5 III can be found, respectively, in the Fujifilm X20 Manual (free pdf) or the online Olympus E-M5 III Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X20 better than the Olympus E-M5 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.